7 essential tips on how to get a paid internship abroad

 6. Apply to companies for paid internship abroad

-- Look at their website to familiarise yourself with the nitty-gritty of their application process
+Look at the comapny's website to familiarize yourself with the nitty-gritty of their application process.

-- If all goes well, you’ll have an internship!
+If all goes well, and you've completed all the required steps, you’ll hopefully have an internship!

 Here are some extra tips to bear in mind during the application process:

-- Sell yourself: don’t be afraid to highlight your skills and achievements.
+Sell yourself and don’t be afraid to highlight your skills and achievements.

 7. Interviews with the companies with paid internship abroad

 After you’ve sent off your application documents, your prospective employer will likely want to interview you, whether face-to-face or via a video chat service such as Skype.
 They can ask you questions about yourself and your studies, as well as test out how well you’ve done your research by quizzing you about their company and the internship in question.
 But how can you make sure that you pass the interview with flying colours?